HIGHLIGHTS OF THE TOUR PACKAGE

 - Full-time services of your Yamnuska tour leader.

-- All breakfasts, five lunches, six evening meals. (indicated by a ✔on the itinerary)
+- All breakfasts, five lunches, nine evening meals. (indicated by a ✔on the itinerary)

-- An optional complimentary tour in Tokyo on Day 1 (Mt.Takao hike)
+- An optional complimentary short hike tour in Tokyo on Day 1.
+(Mt.Takao hike)

-- All tour transportation (Taxi, Bus, Train, Bullet Train) between destinations in Japan, except for transportations during a complimentary tour on Day 1.
+- All tour transportation (Taxi, Bus, Train, Bullet Train) between destinations in Japan, except for transportation during a complimentary tour on Day 1.

-- Private transfer & entrance fee to Jigokudani monkey park in Yudanaka from Nozawa.
+- Private transfer & entrance fee to Jigokudani monkey park in Yudanaka, Hokusai Museum in Obuse from Nozawa to Madarao Kogen.

 - Entrance fee to all hot springs.